 West Chester, PA 19383

-Please come talk to us about our programs, both the last chance to enroll in our existing M.A. and M.Ed. and the first chance to try out our brand new Master of Arts in Languages and Cultures beginning Fall 2014.
+Please come talk to us about our new program, the Master of Arts in Languages and Cultures, beginning Fall 2014.

-Contact our graduate advisor Dr. Schlau for information about Summer and Fall courses
+Contact our graduate advisor Dr. Schlau for information about Fall courses

-Sign up for Summer and Fall 2014 Courses through the office of Graduate Studies
+Sign up for Spring 2015 Courses through the office of Graduate Studies.

-Students enrolling now in the M.A. and M.Ed. will have the option to complete the program
+Students already enrolled in the M.A. and M.Ed. will have the option to complete their program

-or to move to the new Master of Arts in Languages and Cultures when it is launched.
+or to move to the new Master of Arts in Languages and Cultures.

-To enroll and apply, you may call 610 436 2943 or go to the following web page
+To enroll and apply to the MALC, you may call 610 436 2943 or go to the following web page

 and fill in the necessary information.